-- With the Police: The Sensitive Crimes & Support Coordinator, Sgt.
-Marnie Robbins Hoffman, is dedicated to assisting victims of and investigating cases of sexual violence, harassment, assault, violence against women, and other crimes of sexual misconduct, including stalking, intimate partner violence, and workplace violence.
+- With the Police: The Sensitive Crimes & Support Coordinator is dedicated to assisting victims of and investigating cases of sexual violence, harassment, assault, violence against women, and other crimes of sexual misconduct, including stalking, intimate partner violence, and workplace violence.
 As a liaison between victims of these crimes and the Yale Police Department, the Coordinator interfaces with the Sexual Harassment and Assault Response & Education (SHARE) Center, Title IX coordinators, the University-wide Committee on Sexual Harassment (UWC), the Women’s Center, and the New Haven County Prosecutor’s Office.
 The Coordinator supports programs and initiatives aimed at creating awareness and crime prevention.
 To reach the Coordinator, call 203-432-9547)

 - Seeking informal remedies

 - You can contact a Title IX Coordinator to request informal remedies in lieu of or in addition to bringing a formal complaint.
 Examples include shielding a student from ongoing contact with an individual; taking that individual out of a class or issuing an administrative no-contact order; asking an administrative authority to speak to the individual to express serious concern about a behavior; reminding the individual of policies and definitions relating to sexual misconduct; offering counseling targeted to addressing sexual aggression.
 Informal remedies do not preclude formal discipline.